Alexwcjung/Fall2024/assing01.md

 9. Messi ___ his biggest career achievement in 2022 when he won the World Cup.
 10. Messi’s success in soccer has ___ him famous worldwide.

-## 🍀 Prepare the Markdown File (md):
-In the assing01.md file, describe a simple learning activity and the digital tool you plan to use.
-Ensure your description is detailed enough for a fellow teacher, who may not be familiar with the tool, to understand.
-Include necessary links and resources to help explain the tool and activity.